 This isn’t the first time Vivek Athreya, one of the most unique young voices in the industry, has referenced the veteran filmmaker—his debut film was called “Mental Madhilo” afterall, and in a scene in his sophomore caper Brochevaarevarura (2018), one of the main characters is gifted a copy of Baradwaj Rangan’s “Conversations with Mani Ratnam”.
 (A poster with the book’s cover also makes an appearance in Rahul Sankrityan’s Shyam Singha Roy (2021).

-was inspired by the relationship between the sisters played by Shalini and Swarnalatha in Alaipayuthey (2000).
+Speaking to FC, Vivek Athreya said that the relationship between the sisters Pushpa and Leela in Ante Sundaraniki (2022) was inspired by the relationship between the sisters played by Shalini and Swarnalatha in Alaipayuthey (2000).
 He also considers Iruvar a “textbook” and one of his greatest influences.

 There’s subtler ways in which Mani Ratnam’s influence has permeated Telugu cinema.
 Although Sekhar Kammula is often praised for strengths which he shares with Mani Ratnam—well-written female characters, intricately sketched relationships—a wedding song like Vachinde from Fidaa wouldn’t exist without Alaipayuthey’s Yaaro Yaarodi or Bombay’s Kannalane.
 (Bharat Kamma isn’t shy with referencing Mani Ratnam in a similar wedding song, Gira Gira Gira in Dear Comrade.)